124938/learning-scala/core-features/src/main/scala/core/features/_1_getting_started/README.md

 ## Declaring variables
-1. Immutable variable - val should be used to declare immutable variable
+* Immutable variable - val should be used to declare immutable variable
-2. Mutable variable - var should be used to declare mutable variable
+* Mutable variable - var should be used to declare mutable variable

+## Basic programming constructs
+* Expression
+* Nested block
+* Condition block (if - else if - else)
+* Ternary operator
+* While loop
+* For loop

 _Note:_
 -